christopher-cornet/christopher-cornet/README.md

  🔭 I’m currently working on **my training at OpenClassrooms as a Web Integrator**

- 🌱 I’m currently working with **React JS, Java & Angular, Python & Django/Flask**
+ 🌱 I’m currently working with **React, Java & Angular, Python & Django/Flask**

 </div>